alonoslav/meteor-react-date-time-picker/README.md

 # alonoslav:meteor-react-date-time-picker

-This MeteorJS package provide React DateTimePicker component for your applications.
+This MeteorJS package provide React DateTimePickerStandard component for your applications.

 More about bootstrap datetimepicker used for this package you can read [here](https://github.com/smalot/bootstrap-datetimepicker).

 ### Changes in 0.1.0
-`DateTimePicker` component now export as constant, not as default
+`DateTimePickerStandard` component now export as constant, not as default

 ### Peer dependencies
 * react